 People say they fall asleep without a problem, but then wake up and can not fall asleep.
 Why is that?

 As mentioned here above, it is often because we, when we wake up, turn on the lights, watch a movie, look to the mobile phone, etc..
-All of these things stops the secretion of melatonin.
+All of these things stop the secretion of melatonin.
 If you do not do all this, you usually start to ponder.
 This is often compounded by the silence and darkness, as we are not really used to have a complete peace of mind.
 And the last factor is our consciously lived time of day, that is, how we move, feed and deal with our mindset.

 Is it good to read before going to bed?

 I would not generalize that.
 It depends on the following factors: If the book is very exciting, it puts the body in “stress”, this of course does not help sleep.
 Here I would basically recommend “nice”, quiet stories.
 Then we have the factor light again.
-Am I reading about an e-book reader?
+Am I reading with an e-book reader?
 I would not recommend it, because of the blue light.
 If so, then it should include a function where you can turn on filters to take out the blue light.
 The same applies to the reading lamp – here I see and hear again and again: “My reading lamp is an LED lamp”, which clearly suppresses the melatonin secretion .
 But in the end, everybody has to watch for himself, what brings him to sleep or not.

 How does the food affect us while finding sleep?